Inflation and the Consumer Price Index in Canada

 Food inflation

 Food inflation is one of the most closely-watched components of the CPI basket of goods, as consumers acutely feel the impact of higher food prices.
 Over the past three years, grocery costs have surged by 20.7%, adding significant pressure on household budgets.
-While headline inflation cooled down, food prices rose by 2.4% year-over-year in September, signaling that the high cost of essentials continues to challenge consumers despite the broader economic improvements.
+Food prices rose by 2.7% year-over-year in October, marking the third consecutive month that food inflation has outpaced the headline number.
 While the pace of food inflation has since moderated in Canada, the overall price of food remains elevated compared to pre-pandemic years.

 Gas prices